non-fiction books and articles

 Living This Life Fully: Stories and Teachings of Munindra

 In poignant and humorous anecdotes, Munindra's students, family, and friends remember this unique and idiosyncratic teacher not only for his erudition and expert guidance, but especially for his embodiment of Dharma.
 He was one of those rare individuals who live what they teach, demonstrating seamless integration rather than conflicted separation between daily life and spiritual practice.
 Through his attitudes and behavior, he held out the potential of what is attainable: to be at home in this body, in this place, in this time, under these conditions--happy and at peace with oneself and in harmony with others.
 Munindra expressed in his being--by embodying 16 distinct qualities--what neuroscientists are now able to confirm through sophisticated technology: by training the mind, one can change the brain so that positive emotions become enduring traits of one's character rather than occasional states.
 Includes rare photographs.
-Available in English, Vietnamese, and Danish.
+Available in English, Vietnamese, and Korean.

 Discovering the Body’s Wisdom:

 A Comprehensive Guide to More than Fifty Mind-Body Practices that Can Relieve Pain, Reduce Stress, and Foster Health, Spiritual Growth, and Inner Peace (Bantam Books).

 An extremely practical and comprehensive resource, Discovering the Body’s Wisdom helps consumers and health care professionals become savvy about the numerous Eastern and Western body-mind disciplines or “bodyways” now available.
 It shows readers how to befriend their own bodies and get back in touch with their internal sources of health and wisdom.
 Includes illustrations and "experiences" to engage in for greater well-being and vitality.
 Available in English, Dutch, Russian, Chinese, and Portuguese.